WebRTCventures/poc-appointments-with-vonage-ai/README.md

 If you're maintaining a custom instance (made by someone else than the original repo author), you'll probably need to somehow override the project name used as target.

+After the deploy finishes, look in the output for the console link to manage these resources, but you'll be mostly interested in the other links for the hosted app and for the hosted function.
+You can open the hosted app in your browser while the serverless function will be used as web hook for the Vonage Agent.

+## Vonage AI Studio (the rescheduling)

+Create an Vonage AI Studio account for you and create an Agent which is how they call a programmed flow of conversation.

+When you be prompted to Import an Agent, use the file available here in this repository called "appointment-agent".
+Remember to update the hook step with the actual cloud function URL.

+In case you have to assemble something by yourself for any reason (like the importation not working), you must create one for yourself from scretch.
+Just pick any steps you want to feel the variables, but concerning this integration the web hook step is what that matters most.
+It must be a POST to the serverless function with the following format, a valid JSON:

+`{ "phone": "$PHONE", "date": "$DATE", "time": "$TIME" }`

+Assuming that the variables are the ones named with the `$` prefix, that should work.
+And they're typed in Vonage as `sys.phone_number`, `sys.date` and `sys.time`.
+For voice, you can add an assignment step saying that `PHONE = $CALLER_PHONE_NUMBER`, cause this later variable is injected by Vonage during a telephony call.
+This also means that, for the scope of this POC, you must go to the Firestore console and edit one of the guardian numbers to a real phone of yours, so the cloud function will identify you as such guardian for the rescheduling process.
+Remember to use your phone in the international format, with your country and area codes.

 ## Licensing

 This is proprietary software made by WebRTC.ventures & AgilityFeat and written by